petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/liferay-product-offering/determining-which-deployment-option-is-best-for-your-customer.md

 ## Determining When SaaS Might not be Possible

-Liferay Experience Cloud SaaS should be the default option, but we do recognize that there will be situations where it might not be the optimal approach for a customer:
+Liferay SaaS should be the default option, but we do recognize that there will be situations where it might not be the optimal approach for a customer:

 * The customer is not open to SaaS
 * They have concerns over Data Sovereignty - for example if Liferay doesn't yet have a data center local to the customer